 Yet another Web IDE?

-- Web AND desktop-based: Theia as a platform supports the use case to run tools in the cloud (access via a browser), but also, at the same time, on the desktop (via Electron).
+Web AND desktop-based: Theia as a platform supports the use case to run tools in the cloud (access via a browser), but also, with the same code, on the desktop (via Electron).
 This is a very unique and interesting feature, as it provides a lot of flexibility when it comes to use cases for tools created based on Theia.

-- Do not reinvent the wheel: Theia reuses other frameworks, standards and technologies wherever it makes sense to do so.
+Do not reinvent the wheel: Theia reuses other frameworks, standards and technologies wherever it makes sense to do so.
 Otherwise, the project would not have evolved so quickly.
 As an example, Theia reuses the Monaco code editor of VS Code and makes strong use of the language server protocol (LSP).
 In fact, you can even use VS Code extensions in Theia.

-For IDEs, domain-specific tools and even rich clients (not only code editors): Theia does not aim at being a simple code editor, but rather being a platform to create comprehensive tool-suites and integrated development environments (IDEs) or similar applications that follow a workbench schema, similar to applications that would have been built on Eclipse RCP in the past.
+For IDEs, domain-specific tools and even rich clients (not only code editors): Theia does not aim at being a simple code editor, but rather being a platform to create comprehensive tool suites, integrated development environments (IDEs) or similar applications that follow a workbench schema, similar to applications that would have been built on Eclipse RCP in the past.

-Extension first: Theia is meant as a platform, not as a tool itself.
+Extension first: Theia is designed to be a platform from ground up.
 This leads to a consistent “extension first” approach, which basically means: Everything is an extension, even the core features, which are provided by the project itself.
 As a result, you can customize almost everything within Theia and even replace core features, if you like.
 This is an important “lesson learned” from the Eclipse rich-client platform.
 Therefore, Theia provides two distinct extension capabilities and it is rather straightforward to create Theia extensions.

-Active community and vendor-neutrality: The project has currently a lot of traction and many of the key players in the Eclipse ecosystem have started to adopt, contribute, or evaluate Theia (see the next section).
+Active community and vendor-neutrality: The project has a lot of traction and many of the key players in the Eclipse ecosystem are actively adopting and contributing to Theia (see the next section).
 Eclipse itself could never have been as successful as it is without its excellent ecosystem.
-Therefore, building a strong ecosystem around a technology such as Theia is the key to success.
+Therefore, building a strong ecosystem around a technology, such as Theia, is the key to success.
 Consequently, Theia is hosted at the Eclipse Foundation and is therefore a vendor-neutral project with reliable governance.

 One very interesting aspect about Theia is that from the beginning it has not been a single-vendor driven project.
-The initial idea and scope has been discussed with member companies such as Ericsson, Codenvy, Intel, Obeo, RedHat, and Eclipse.
-If you look at the list of interested parties in the project proposal and the list of 40 contributors, you will immediately see, that Theia is not a one-man show.
-In any case, credits go to TypeFox and Ericsson for getting the ball rolling on this endeavour one year ago.
-The broad variety of interested parties also differentiates Theia from other approaches mentioned in the section before.
+Even the initial idea and scope has already been discussed with many member companies at Eclipse.
+If you look at the list of >400 contributors, and the contributing and adopting companies (see below), you will immediately see that Theia is not a one-man show nor is it controlled by one player.

 What is the current state?

-Theia has reached a very good state in terms of feature coverage, even compared to the Eclipse desktop ecosystem.
-This is kind of obvious, as the project was only incepted a year ago.
-However, Theia reuses existing components wherever this makes sense, rather than reinventing them from scratch.
-A good example of this is seen in the Monaco Code editor, which has its origin in VS Code and is also embedded into Theia.
-Another example is the focus on LSP, which allows you to reuse existing language servers.
+Theia has reached a very good state in terms of feature coverage, even compared to the Eclipse desktop, although the project was incepted only in 2017.
+This is possible as Theia reuses existing components wherever this makes sense, rather than reinventing them from scratch.
+A good example for that is the reuse of the Monaco Code editor, which has its origin in VS Code and is also embedded into Theia.
+Another example is the focus on the language server protocol (LSP), which allows you to reuse existing language servers.
 Finally, many existing tool frameworks and components can actually be reused in Theia due to its flexible architecture.
 As an example, the Java tooling of Eclipse Theia is actually based on Eclipse JDT.
-Therefore, Theia is already quite powerful for its age as a platform.
+Therefore, Theia is already very powerful for its age as a platform.